 Allison Blair supports the Australia-based forestry operations team through management of compliance and legal obligations across New Forests’ investments in Australia and New Zealand.
 She also manages the administrative and titling aspects of land properties managed by New Forests and is supporting the development and maintenance of operational compliance systems.
 Allison has over ten years’ experience in property law and has worked with a number of legal firms in Sydney, acting on a wide variety of property transactions.
 She has extensive experience in handling leasing and conveyance matters across all of the states in Australia and coordinated many property legal due diligences for national institutional clients.
 Allison has bachelor degrees in Law (Honours Class II) and Economics from the University of Sydney.
 Allison is admitted to practice as a solicitor and barrister in New South Wales.

-James Bullen leads the operational management of New Forests’ assets in Southeast Asia.
-In this role, James works closely with portfolio companies and brings an emphasis on operational efficiency and technical rigour to his oversight of New Forests’ investments in the region.
-James has 17 years’ forest management and investment experience, including all aspects of the technical management of large, FSC-accredited forestry projects, including establishment, silviculture, harvesting, forest engineering, and marketing.
-James joined New Forests in 2008 and previously managed operations for the company’s investments in Australia and the Pacific islands.
-His diverse experience includes forestry operations and management roles in Malaysia, Australia, New Zealand, the Solomon Islands, the United Kingdom, and the US.
+James Bullen leads the operational management of New Forests’ investments in the United States, with oversight of timberland and carbon operations.
+In this role, James works closely with property managers and brings an emphasis on operational efficiency and technical rigour to his oversight of New Forests’ investments in the region.
+James has more than 20 years’ forest management and investment experience, including all aspects of the technical management of large, FSC-accredited forestry projects, including establishment, silviculture, harvesting, forest engineering, and marketing.
+James joined New Forests in 2008 and previously managed operations for the company’s investments and funds in Australia-New Zealand and Southeast Asia.
+His diverse experience includes forestry operations and management roles in Malaysia, Indonesia, Laos, Australia, New Zealand, the Solomon Islands, the United Kingdom, and the US.
 James has a Bachelor of Science in Forest Management from the University of Aberdeen in Scotland.

-Matthew Crapp is responsible for the operational management of assets in Australia and New Zealand, with primary responsibility for the operational activities of New Forests’ softwood estate.
-He has more than 20 years of forest management experience, having worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
-Matthew has a Bachelor of Science – Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.
+Matt Crapp is responsible for the operational management of the ANZFF2 and ANZFF3 fund assets in Australia and New Zealand.
+He has more than 20 years of operational forest management experience.
+Prior to joining New Forests Matt worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
+Matt has a Bachelor of Science in Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.